Need Help? Give us a call.

 SSNs protect a great deal of your personal information.
 As such, they are also susceptible to potential identity theft.
 It’s important to guard this number closely, or consider getting another, less sensitive federal ID as an added precaution.
 We’ll talk a little more about that in a moment.

 Before you owned a small business, your SSN played a key role in getting hired for new jobs or even obtaining a driver’s license.
 What can you use a social security number for as a small business owner?

 You will need to complete Form SS-5, Application for a Social Security Card in order to obtain an SSN.
 Form SS-5 is also available by calling 1-800-772-1213 or visiting your local Social Security office.
 To get an SSN, you must submit evidence of your identity, age, and U.S. citizenship or lawful alien status.
 It is free to apply for an SSN.

 U.S. residents typically do not need to worry about obtaining an SSN since they have already been issued one by the SSA.
 What they do need to consider is taking action to safeguard these numbers.
 It may be in their best interest to obtain an EIN next.

 An employer identification number (EIN) is a nine-digit number issued by the IRS to identify a business entity.
 Once you have applied for an EIN, you may use this federal tax ID to legally identify your business.
 You may also continue using your SSN, too.

 The uses for an EIN are numerous for entrepreneurs.
-Here are a few of the benefits to having (and using) an EIN to benefit your business.
+Here are a few of the benefits of having (and using) one to identify your business.